polywrap/documentation/src/docs/tutorials/create-wraps/uniswapv3-to-polywrap.md

 ## Testing

-We adapted all of the tests in Uniswap's SDK to work with the wrapper.
-This ensured that the wrapper met at least the same standards of quality the Uniswap team expected of their SDK.
+We adapted all of the tests in Uniswap's SDK to work with the wrap.
+This ensured that the wrap met at least the same standards of quality the Uniswap team expected of their SDK.
 The Uniswap team tested their SDK with artificial data that allowed them to calculate the expected results and compare those results to the outputs of their code.
-We used the same test cases and expected the same results from our wrapper.
+We used the same test cases and expected the same results from our wrap.

-We also wrote tests based on real-world data, using a fork of the Ethereum Mainnet network, to compare the results of our wrapper queries with results produced by the SDK.
-This helped us test the wrapper with input of greater complexity.
+We also wrote tests based on real-world data, using a fork of the Ethereum Mainnet network, to compare the results of our wrap queries with results produced by the SDK.
+This helped us test the wrap with input of greater complexity.

 We wrote automated tests using two different testing frameworks: `as-pect` and `jest`.

 ### AssemblyScript tests with as-pect

 `as-pect` is an AssemblyScript testing framework, and that is why we used it.
-Unit tests written in the native language of the wrapper can be used to test classes and functions that are written to support the main wrapper code.
+Unit tests written in the native language of the wrap can be used to test classes and functions that are written to support the main wrap code.
 This reduces the layers of complexity that would be associated with testing only the functions declared in our GraphQL schema.

 For example, we wrote a `PriorityQueue` class to sort trades for the `bestTradeExactIn` and `bestTradeExactOut` functions.
 We used `as-pect` to test it.
 This simplified testing and debugging for`bestTradeExactIn` and `bestTradeExactOut`.